GitHub Tutorial

 Then run

-$ git push -u origin <branch_name>
+$ git push -u origin <branch-name>

 to push the current local (active) branch to the remote branch <branch-name>